sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

 Before we get started, let's just make sure that Python and Django are installed correctly and are the appropriate versions.

-Running the following command in the MacOS or Linux terminal or in the Windows command prompt should show the version of Python.
+Running the following command in the Mac OS or Linux terminal or in the Windows command prompt should show the version of Python.
 For this workshop you should have a 2.6.x or 2.7.x version of Python.